ekit.com Pty Limited

 JT may disclose your personal information to members of the JT Group.
 JT may also disclose it to external third parties, to include: partners, suppliers, sub-contractors or agents engaged by JT for the purpose of performing the Contract and providing the Service.
-Other parties engaged to perform services for, or on behalf of, JT; persons making a complaint or an enquiry in relation to the use of the Service; the emergency services (if you make an emergency call), including your approximate location; other communications service providers and network operators; credit reference and debt collection agencies; appropriate authorities for the purpose of preventing fraud, theft and other unlawful activity; and commercial partners for joint promotions with that third party.
+Other parties engaged to perform services for, or on behalf of JT; persons making a complaint or an enquiry in relation to the use of the Service; the emergency services (if you make an emergency call), including your approximate location; other communications service providers and network operators; credit reference and debt collection agencies; appropriate authorities for the purpose of preventing fraud, theft and other unlawful activity; potential third party buyers in relation to M&A processes within the JT Group; and commercial partners for joint promotions with that third party.
 JT may also be required to share your personal information with a third party or body in circumstances where such disclosure is required to satisfy any applicable law or regulatory requirements.
 Disclosures to law enforcement agencies, regulatory organisations, government bodies or agencies, courts or other public authorities may occur if JT is authorised.
 Or if it is required, by law to do so.
 If there is a change (or expected change) in who owns JT or any of JT’s assets, JT might also share personal information to the new (or prospective) owner.
 If JT does, that party will have to keep the shared information confidential.

-JT may need to transfer your personal information to a jurisdiction that is outside of Jersey, Guernsey and the European Economic Area (“EEA”).
+JT may need to transfer your personal information to a jurisdiction that is outside of Jersey, Guernsey, the United Kingdom (for our UK based entities) and the European Economic Area (“EEA”).
 The EEA consists of countries in the European Union, Switzerland, Iceland, Liechtenstein and Norway.
 They are considered to have equivalent laws when it comes to data protection and privacy.
 The laws of the Bailiwicks of Jersey and Guernsey have been deemed “adequate” for the purposes of EU data protection standards.
-This kind of data transfer may happen if, for example, a member of JT’s Group, a JT supplier or a service provider is based outside Jersey, Guernsey and the EEA.
+This kind of data transfer may happen if, for example, a member of the JT Group, a JT supplier or a service provider is based outside Jersey, Guernsey and the EEA.
 Or, if you use JT’s services and products while visiting countries outside these jurisdictions.
-If JT sends your information to a jurisdiction that is not in the EEA or the Channel Islands, JT will make sure that your information is properly protected.
-JT will also ensure that there is a legal agreement that covers the data transfer.
-In addition, if the country is not considered to have laws that are equivalent to EU b data protection standards then we will ask the third party to enter into a legal agreement that reflects those standards.
+If JT sends your information to a jurisdiction that is not in the EEA, the UK or the Channel Islands, JT will make sure that your information is properly protected.
+JT will also ensure that there is a legal agreement that covers the data transfer (including any additional measures that need to be taken for data transfers in and out of the UK, now that it has left the EU).
+In addition, if the country is not considered to have laws that are equivalent to EU data protection standards then we will ask the third party to enter into a legal agreement that reflects those standards.

 JT will store your personal information for no more than 6 years after your Contract has ended.